 After diagnosing the issues and measuring the minerals, vitamin D, and other materials in blood, the health care official may advise changes in food intake.

-Moreover, Medicare covers only clinical and laboratory studies, which are vital for the diagnosis and treatment of the illness or the problem.
+Moreover, Medicare covers only clinical and laboratory studies, which are vital for diagnosing and treating the illness or the problem.
 As this is only a vitamin D deficiency, healthcare officials can devise easy ways to find health-giving solutions and make positive changes in the patient’s lifestyle.

 After testing for CPT code 82306, the other related tests are also performed to reach the root cause of the issue and find further complexities that disturb the patient’s health.
 Additional testing can find the exact situation and position where the patient stands.
-After consultation with the health care official, the patient may go for further testing and then for other treatment.
+After consultation with the health care official, the patient may undergo further testing and other treatment.

 Keep in mind that the uncovered tests are functional intracellular analysis (CPT 84999), selenium (CPT 84255), and total antioxidant function (CPT 84999).